Skip to content

 Creating Servers

-A server in Airlock represents an API you want to expose to AI agents through the MCP protocol.
+A server in Airlock represents an API or service you want to expose to AI agents through the MCP protocol.

 Creating a Server